brorb/710-wiki/Content/Characters/SYSTEM.md

 However, there were certain topics that SYSTEM couldn't discuss due to certain restrictions placed by [[INDI]], or because the topic itself would make it crash.
 A great example of this is whenever the topic of [[The Eyes]] are brought up.

 Eventually, SYSTEM gained enough intelligence to do updates on its own without having anyone else input the command, making the method to get to the terminal's subframe faster.
-However, the first time it started doing this, it was unstable and would crash if anyone pinged at it (insert Discord message citation here), and *especially* if it was doing any special operations such as inspection of the Discord server threads.
+However, the first time it started doing this, it was unstable and would crash if anyone pinged at it (insert Discord message citation here), and *especially* if it was doing any special operations such as inspection of the Discord server threads for security reasons.